Today, we will discuss chutney, the quintessential Coconut Coriander Chutney or Dhaniya Nariyal ki Chutney, and its variations.

 - Have you tried this til ki chutney?
 It's delicious but does not use any coconut.

-Substitutions for ingredients in Coconut Chutney Recipe:
+Substitutions for Coconut Chutney Recipe

-The general additions to a chutney are roasted gram, also called puthana, bhuna chana.
+The general additions to a chutney are roasted gram, also called puthana, and bhuna chana.
 This prevents the chutney from being runny.
 In case you do not have access to puthna or roasted gram

-- For a souring agent generally, lemon or tamarind or curds/yogurt is used too.
+- For a souring agent, lemon or tamarind or curds/yogurt is generally used too.

-Storing Coconut Chutney:
+Storing Coconut Chutney

 How do I make my chutney thicker?